-2019 Fall Dashboa ard English Language A Arts Equity Report
+2019 Fall Dashboard English Language Arts Equity Report

 Red Orange Yellow Green Blue

 0 0 0 0 5

 This section provides a view of Student Assessment Results and other aspects of this school's performance, specifically how well students are meeting grade-level standards on the English Language Arts assessment.
 This measure is based on student performance on the Smarter Balanced Summative Assessment, which is taken annually by students in grades 3-8 and grade 11.